Will My Car Accident Claim be Affected by a Pre-Existing Condition?

 However, New Jersey law allows injury victims to recover compensation for the aggravation of pre-existing injuries, which are injuries that existed before the car accident and were worsened by the crash.

-If you have a pre-existing injury that was made worse by a car accident or are worried a pre-existing condition could affect your accident claim, contact the New Jersey car accident attorneys of Lynch Law Firm to discuss your case.
+If you have a pre-existing injury that was made worse by a car accident or are worried a pre-existing condition could affect your accident claim, contact the New Jersey car accident attorneys of Lynch Law Firm, PC to discuss your case.

 Common Pre-Existing Injuries